Vardot/vardoc/tests/README.md

     $ ../../../bin/behat tests/features/example.feature --format pretty --out std --format html --out reports/report-$( date '+%Y-%m-%d_%H-%M-%S' )

-# 10. If you want to run all Gherkin Features over a new Vardoc site.
+# 10. If you want to run all Gherkin Features over a new vardoc site.
 You will need to create the list of Testing users, and Add Arabic languages to the site.